 The Jepson Center is a new building housing a large collection of art.
 Of particular interest to kids here is the new TechSpace – an area when you can learn about technology based art.

-Within the Jepson Center, there’s also the ArtZeum, a kids’ space offering interactive art activities.
+Within the Jepson Center, there’s also the ArtZeum, a kids’ space offering interactive exhibits and art activities.